microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 * An enhanced inference API as a drop-in replacement of `openai.Completion.create` or `openai.ChatCompletion.create`.
 It allows easy performance tuning and advanced usage patterns, including:
   - Leveraging [`flaml.tune`](/docs/reference/tune/tune) to adapt LLMs to applications, to maximize the utility out of using expensive foundation models and reduce the inference cost by using cheaper models or configurations which achieve equal or better performance.
   - Utilities like API unification, caching, error handling, multi-config inference, context programming etc.
 * A higher-level abstraction of using foundation models: intelligent agents which can perform tasks autonomously or with human feedback.
-The same abstraction allows both automated feedback and human feedback sent between agents, so that complex tasks can be accomplished, including tasks that require using tools via code.
+The same abstraction allows both automated feedback and human feedback sent between agents, so that complex tasks can be accomplished via agent collaborations, including tasks that require using tools via code.

 The package is under active development with more features upcoming.

 ## Agents (Experimental)

-[`flaml.autogen.agent`](/docs/reference/autogen/agent/agent) contains an experimental implementation of interactive agents which can adapt to human or simulated feedback.
+[`flaml.autogen.agentchat`](/docs/reference/autogen/agentchat/agent) contains an experimental implementation of interactive agents which can adapt to human or simulated feedback.
 This subpackage is under active development.

 We have designed different classes of Agents that are capable of communicating with each other through the exchange of messages to collaboratively finish a task.
 An agent can communicate with other agents and perform actions.
 Different agents can differ in what actions they perform after receiving messages.